TAJD/personalBlog/_posts/2021-02-26-sql-overview.md

 ## dbt and macros

 [dbt](https://github.com/fishtown-analytics/dbt) is a useful tool for running complex SQL analytics.
-It's advantages lie in it's version control, documentation (the lineage map is a killer feature).
-I enjoy using it immensely.
+It applies software engineering principles to data analysis using SQL.
+Key advantages lie in it's version control, documentation (the lineage map is a killer feature).
+It has solved a lot of problems for me.

 I have been bitten however with using it to produce tables that are queried directly by a production web app.
 When a dbt model is being rebuilt the table is dropped and queries using it hang.
 This is obviously not good and I was not the flavour of the month.
 Lesson learnt there.